 If we keep looking at the same design all the time, we become a bit blinded to the details and might start missing things .
 Even worse, we simply stop thinking outside of the box.
 We lose what one famous zen master has called beginner’s mind – that state of mind where you have no preconceived ideas or expectations, and you’re fully ready to bring your full capabilities to what’s in front of you, with all of your creativity and critical capacities ON.

 Yes, we lose our beginner’s mind, and we become numbed – even creatives!
 I’ve seen this happen to layout designers time and time again.
 What can you do?!

 At first, I was very upset about this phenomenon in my own business.
 Once I saw this happened to almost everyone who worked with the same layout for like 6 months or longer, I realized the cause of the problem.
 So I came up with a few of solutions to fix it.

 1. Brainstorm layout design as a team

-If you have a team of designers simply ask the fellow designer for help, it’s very important to form the request in a way the other designer to feel motivated finding something and come up with improvements.
+If you have a team of designers, simply ask your designers to collaborate on your challenges.
+It’s very important to form the request in a way the other designers can feel motivated about, like finding something new and coming up with improvements.

-It’s very important to mention that if you want to get effective feedback from a fellow designer who is not familiar with the publication he is trying to review, that you make sure you provide him a *brand book* of the publication.
+It’s key to mention that if you want effective feedback from a fellow designer who isn’t familiar with the publication, that you make sure you provide him a *brand book* of the publication.
 This will help him understand what elements are the cornerstone and what can be played with.

 Don’t forget that designers are creative people and you will get better results by praising their past work and showing them that they have a very high reputation that they need to maintain by giving feedback on co-workers publication design.

 Eventually, your co-workers and they will become more and more blind to your magazine layout design elements.
 Soon, it becomes hard to think outside the box and take a different perspective.
 This is especially true if you are running a small in-house design team.